pcrumm/tank-project/README.md

 In Terrain.js, 5 regions are set, each of which overlaps with the regions next to it.
 Additionally, 5 textures are provided to the fragment shader - sand, dirt, grass, rock, and snow.
 The fragment shader compares the height value of the fragment to the regions, and will choose the appropriate texture.
-When a height falls in a region of overlap, a weighting function is used to smoothly interpolate between the two textures, givin a blended effect.
-The implementation for this can be found in index.html and Terrain.js.
+When a height falls in a region of overlap, a weighting function is used to smoothly interpolate between the two textures, giving a blended effect.
+The implementation for this can be found in app/index.html and app/shapes/Terrain.js.

 ### Projectile Physics (tank projectiles)